luizfernandodag/Computacional_Vision/README.md

 # Computacional_Vision
-Repository with projects and knowledge of computicinal vision
+Repository with projects and knowledge of computicional vision